-II Corinthians 3:18 But we all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory, even as by the Spirit of the Lord.
+II Corinthians 3:18 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as by the Spirit of the Lord.

-I Peter 1:13 Wherefore gird up the loins of your mind, be sober, and hope to the end . . .
+I Peter 1:13 Therefore gird up the loins of your mind, be sober, and rest your hope fully . . .

 Where is the end?
-It's the end of our life.
-It's the goal that we are seeking for.
+It is the end of our life.
+It is the goal that we are seeking for.
 It is the resurrection of the dead.
-He says don't give up hope.
+He says do not give up hope.
 "Hope to the end."